tibs/pyconuk2019-notes/README.rst

 Whilst the examples are in Python, the concept is not Python specific, and is a good one.
 It was also interesting to see similar ideas reflected in other items.

-The "home page" for the talk is at https://alexwlchan.net/2019/09/slides-for-pycon-uk-2019/ and includes links to the slides (as PDF), the video (when it gets uploaded) and other useful related links.

 Other notes: